Training Specialist

 • Works closely with research partners to ensure TLC’s research informs the development of local and statewide policy agendas and develops benchmarks to ensure adequate progress toward TGI competency training, campaign goals, and adjusting plans as necessary.

-• Provide strategic analysis and background for implementing TLC’s Policy Agenda in partnership with TLC’s executive and policy team.
+• Provide strategic analysis and background for implementing TLC’s Policy Agenda in partnership with TLC’s executive team.

 • Represent the organization in the community with funders, stakeholders, partners, and the people we work with in a respectful manner that embodies the organization's values and aligns with your job description and role on the management team.

-• Participate and organize community educational forums to obtain information that will support developing and implementing the Policy Department priorities.
+• Participate in and organize community educational forums to gather information to support the development and implementation of the Policy Department's priorities.

 • Participate in TLC’s events, staff meetings, training, and staff development opportunities on an ongoing basis.